LACROIX-Impulse/eview_itf/README.md

 ## Deploy on eCube board

-This lib is build and deployed in the RootFS of eCube under the name mfislib.a in directory /usr/lib.
+Both program and lib are deployed in the RootFS of eCube:
+* /usr/bin/eviewitf
+* /usr/lib/libeviewitf.a
+* /usr/include/eviewitf.h

 To get the version of the lib deployed in your board:
 ```
-$ strings -a /usr/lib/libmfis.a | grep Version
+$ eviewitf -V
 ```